Feilner/homebridge-plc/README.md

   - `ip`: the IPv4 address of the PLC
   - `rack`: the rack number of the PLC typically 0
   - `slot`: the slot number of the PLC for S7 300/400 typically `2`, for 1200/1500 typically `1`

-- in the platform, you can declare different types of accessories currently supported:
+- In the platform, you can declare different types of accessories currently supported:
     - `S7_LightBulb`: normal light
         - `name`: unique name of the accessory
         - `manufacturer`: (optional) decription
         - `db`: s7 data base number e.g. `4` for `DB4`
-        - `get_On`: offset and bit set get the current status S7 type `Bool` e.g. `55.0` for `DB4DBX55.0`
+        - `get_On`: offset and bit get the current status S7 type `Bool` e.g. `55.0` for `DB4DBX55.0`
         - Single Bit for on/off:
           - `set_On`: offset and bit set to 1/0 when switching on/off S7 type `Bool` PLC  e.g. `55.0` for `DB4DBX55.0` could be same as get_On
         - Seperate Bits for on/off: